-Cost and Financial Aid Section of this catalog.
+No fee adjustment will be made for withdrawals except as outlined in the Cost and Financial Aid Section of this catalog.
 The Business and Finance Office will receive a copy of the withdrawal form for refunding if applicable.
-Refund checks are prepared the fifth week of the term.

 CHANGE IN MAJOR PROGRAM